I spent five of my most formative years in California, finding myself. I’d move back in a heartbeat.

 Is this the life I dreamed I’d be living?
 Of course it isn’t.
 I was going to be someone’s first wife, we were going to experience childbirth together for the first time, and his first love wouldn’t be such a prominent person in our daily lives.
 But things change.
 Life throws curve balls at us, and we have to learn to adapt.

-I may dream of living overseas, but I can enjoy shorter trips with my small little family or longer trips with my entire co-parenting family just as much.
+I may dream of living overseas, but I can enjoy shorter trips with my small little family or longer trips split down the middle just as much.
 I’d rather spend time with them than live alone overseas – there’s really no comparison.

 No, the life I have isn’t what I dreamed of – it’s better.